LibraryOfCongress/api.congress.gov/Documentation/CongressionalRecordEndpoint.md

 		   - `<Ordinal>` (e.g., 5)
 			   - The sort order number used for the section's placement on Congress.gov.
 		   - `<PDF>`
              - Container for the PDF data for the section.
-The `<PDF>` element may include the following children:
+A `<PDF>` element may include the following children:
              - `<item>`
                - Container for individual PDF data associated with the section.
 Multiple PDFs may be used to deliver the entire section.
-The `<item>` element is repeatable and may include the following children:
+An `<item>` element is repeatable and may include the following children:
                  - `<Part>` (e.g., 1)
 					   - Number assigned to individual PDFs that comprise a single section.
 If there are multiple House Section parts, the numbers will be sequential.
 				 - `<Url>` (e.g, https://www.congress.gov/117/crec/2022/08/16/168/136/CREC-2022-08-16.pdf)